BananeRapeuse/litera1n/README.md

 # Must do
 - With iPhone 8/8+/X or in iOS 16+, you **must** disable passcode before jailbreak !
 (Settings: TouchID/FaceID and code ----> disable the code)

-- after cloning, cd into the folder and type `python main.py` type `"0"` to install dependencies
+- after downloading, cd into the folder and type `python main.py` type `"0"` to install dependencies

 # Optional (recomended)